 - The lower regions are sometimes referred to as the sternocostal head because of their attachment to the ribs.

 What Is the Incline Dumbbell Chest Press?

 The incline dumbbell bench press aka dumbbell incline Chest press is an upper body workout that engages the upper pec muscles, the triceps, and the anterior deltoid muscles of the shoulders.

 The angle of the adjustable bench in this variation puts more tension on your upper chest muscles than a flat bench press would.

 The incline bench press is one of the best upper chest exercises, but there’s one major problem: the front deltoid likes to dominate the movement, which prevents us from getting the maximum benefit out of it.

 The anterior deltoids and the upper chest are very close to each other, which means that one of the two can start dominating the other if we don’t do the exercise correctly.
 When you do the incline bench press, it’s important to get the angle of the bench correct.

 What angles should I use during the incline dumbbell bench press to hit the upper chest the most?
 Or whether it’s better to do High Incline and Low Incline Dumbbell chest presses.

-Research indicates that the correct angle for the Incline bench press should be 30 degrees from flat in order to target the upper chest.
-Even though 30 degrees may seem like a small angle, it is the proper incline for placing the strain on your upper pecs and minimizing the effect on the anterior deltoid muscles.
+Even though 30 degrees may seem like a small angle, it is the proper angle to train your upper pecs and minimize the effect on the anterior deltoid muscles.

 If you set the incline bench press angle to 60 degrees, that people will use for an incline bench press, then you’re going to shift the focus from the upper chest to the anterior deltoid.